Skip Navigation

 Genesis 22:5

 Look also at what he says to Isaac.
 Isaac ain’t no dummy.
 He notices that they have wood and fire but no sacrifice.
 When he asks his father about this, Abraham replies, “God will provide.”
-Again this could be a way of avoiding the obvious, but I think it’s showing us that he really believes that God will keep his Word.
+Again this could be a way of avoiding the obvious, but it shows us that he really believes God will keep his Word.

 Sands and Stars

 At the end of this episode, God repeats his covenant to Abraham.
 This is the first time we see this combination of promises.
 He promises him lots and lots of descendants all through Isaac.
 There will be so many that he has to use crazy examples like stars in the sky or sand in the sea.
 In case you’re wondering, in 2012, some researchers in Hawaii actually tried to calculate the number of grains of sand in the world.
-They estimated that the Earth has roughly 7.5 x 10 to the 18th power grains of sand…or seven quintillion, five hundred quadrillion grains.
-Not only that, but they estimate that there are multiple stars for every grain of sand, which in their words is “an unbelievably large number.”
+They estimated the Earth has roughly 7.5 x 10 to the 18th power grains of sand…or seven quintillion, five hundred quadrillion grains.
+Not only that, but they estimate there are multiple stars for every grain of sand, which, in their words, is “an unbelievably large number.”
 No kidding!
 The point is that God is going to give Abraham many, many descendants.
-And look again how God reminds Abraham that every nation in the world is going to be blessed by him.
+And look again at how God reminds Abraham that every nation in the world will be blessed by him.

 Reflection

 Let’s highlight two aspects of this passage that will help us reflect on the coming of Jesus.
-First, we need to see that it is through Jesus that God fulfills the promise that every nation is going to be blessed.
-As we’ve talked about before, God’s covenant has always been intended to go beyond just the people of Israel and Abraham’s biological descendants.
+First, we need to see that it is through Jesus that God fulfills the promise that every nation will be blessed.
+As we’ve discussed before, God’s covenant has always been intended to go beyond just the people of Israel and Abraham’s biological descendants.
 This blessing will be open to all people regardless of nation, tribe, or language.
-And the only way that we can be recipients of this blessing is through Jesus.
+And the only way we can be recipients of this blessing is through Jesus.

 The advent of Jesus is a promise not just to Adam, not just to Abraham or Isaac, but to the world.
 God sent Jesus to bring salvation to people all over the globe.